fsanti68/db-xtract/README.md

 **Note**: The <code>master</code> branch may be in an unstable or even broken state during development.
 Please use [releases](https://github.com/fsanti68/db-xtract/releases) instead of the <code>master</code> branch in order to get stable binaries.

-You can create in your database two tables, that will act as source table and journal table:
+You can create a new database with two tables -- a source table and journal table:

 	create database dbxtest;